Umbrella Insurance for Homeowners: Do You Need Extra Liability Coverage?

 Get your umbrella quote from your current home and auto insurer first.
 Bundling with the same carrier often unlocks the best discount and guarantees your underlying liability limits are already in alignment.

-If you're currently underinsured on your home policy, adding an umbrella won't fully protect you — make sure your base coverage is solid first.
+If you're currently underinsured on your home policy, adding an umbrella won't fully protect you.
+Make sure your base coverage is solid first, and consider reviewing how much liability coverage is right for your situation.

 Frequently Asked Questions